wxt-dev/wxt/docs/guide/storage.md

 await storage.getMeta<{ v: number }>('local:installDate');
 ```

+For a full list of methods available, see the [API reference](/api/wxt/storage/interfaces/WxtStorage).

 ## Watchers

 To listen for storage changes, use the `storage.watch` function.
 It lets you setup a listener for a single key: